mr5z/Patrick/README.md

 #### TODO

-Create your config.json under `/Patrick` directory and set the `Copy to output directory` value to `"Copy always/if newer"`
+Create your config.json under `/Patrick` directory and set the file property `Copy to output directory` value to `"Copy always/if newer"`

 ```js
 {